 Setting OCP x1 Sets the OCP value.
 Application example OCP 5.00 Sets the OCP value to 5.00A.
 Query OCP?
 Queries the OCP value Response example OCP 5.00 Indicates the set OCP value is 5.00A.
-Remarks "x1" is a decimal or integer number.
-Digits less than the setting resolution are rounded off. ◆ For details about the setting range, see "11-6.
-Setting Range Tables".
-If the set value exceeds the range, the maximum value will be given.
+Remarks For details about the s er number.
+Digits less than the setting resolution are rounded off. etting range, see "11-6.
+Setting Range Tables". ne range, the maximum value will be given.